Durie Hill School: Inspiring Learning in the Scenic Beauty of Whanganui

 How Does the School Support Students With Special Educational Needs?

-When a student struggles with reading, you'll see tailored support through structured literacy programs and inclusive practices.
-The school identifies needs, closely tracks progress, and collaborates with external agencies to ensure every learner thrives.
+The school provides tailored support through structured programs and inclusive practices, tracking progress and collaborating with external agencies to ensure every learner succeeds.

 Are There Opportunities for Parental Involvement in School Activities?

-Yes, there're plenty of opportunities for parental involvement in school events.
-You can participate through parent volunteerism, helping organize activities, supporting events, and connecting with community resources to enhance your child's educational experience.
+Yes, parents can engage in school events through volunteerism, helping organize activities and connecting with community resources to support their child’s education.

 What Safety Measures Are in Place for Students at the School?